JoJo2nd/JoJo2nd.github.io/_drafts/new-loader.md

 }
 {% endhighlight %}

 After a few practice runs with this code the PlayStation was is successfully downloading an exe from the Linux machine.
-I last step was to add code to boot the downloaded exe and I was finished.
-It turns out there was another problem waiting...
+The last step was to add code to boot the downloaded exe and I was finished.
+Sadly, it was that simple as it turns out there was another problem waiting...

 #### Address Conflicts ####

-The loader at this point was able to download an PlayStation exe from my linux machine but my test PlayStation loader simply discarded any data given to it as I was only testing the serial IO protocol at this point.
+At this point I was able to download an PlayStation exe from my linux machine but my test PlayStation loader simply discarded any data given to it as I was only testing the serial IO protocol at this point.
 Instead of discarding any data downloaded I'd need to store it in the correct place in the PlayStation's memory.
+Once finished my loader would just run the newly copied exe.
 The first naive version that I wrote would just hang midway through the download.
-"Odd" I thought "it downloaded fine before?" but it didn't take long to click.
-The loader exe is located at 0x80010000 in memory and the exe I was downloading was located at 0x80010000.
+"Odd" I thought "it downloaded fine before?" but it didn't take long to deduce the cause of this new issue.
+My new loader exe is located at 0x80010000 in memory and the exe I was downloading was located at 0x80010000.
 At some point the loader copied over it's own code for downloading from the linux machine and crashed (probably on an invalid opcode or memory read/write).
 The first fix I tried for this was to create some relocatable code.
-With code I could move I'd relocate the downloading and copying functions to someplace safe in memory while getting the new exe.
+With relocatable code I could move the downloading and copying functions to someplace safe in memory while getting the new exe.
 Once done, the PlayStation would boot the new exe.
 The easiest way to create a section of code I could relocate at runtime was to write some in assembly.
-I've not worked with [MIPS][12] assembly at all but I am somewhat use to RISC (from working on Xbox 360 and PlayStation 3 mostly) so the jump wasn't that hard.
+I've not worked with [MIPS][12] assembly at all but I am somewhat use to RISC (from working on Xbox 360 and PlayStation 3 mostly) so the jump wasn't that hard ([I got by mostly with just this reference][13]).
 After an hour or two I had the following

 {% highlight asm linenos %}
 .global ldr